Many wealthy families are reconsidering their approach to estate planning and gift and estate taxes in 2021.

-That possibility, combined with record low interest rates, may make it particularly advantageous for those with considerable assets to accelerate giving in 2020, Finn said.
+That possibility, combined with record low interest rates, may make it particularly advantageous for those with considerable assets to accelerate giving, Finn said.

 “You have a perfect storm to allow for families to transfer assets either to their kids or grandkids today, usually by way of trusts," he said, noting that a married couple could preserve $23 million for their estate by acting to transfer assets this year under the current exemptions, rather than waiting.

 “That's why a lot of people are accelerating their plans to gift to their kids," he said.

 Various types of irrevocable trusts can serve as effective vehicles to preserve family wealth.
 And while these estate-planning tools can provide great financial benefit, they also require significant forethought.